khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 > The property name must be published and has `get` and `set` methods associated with it.
 > The question is, can we initialize a Bean (object) if `class` can be initialized by constructor which has arguments?

-> So can we use a **custom defined class** in the constructor parameter or in setter property.
+> So can we use a **custom defined class** in the constructor parameter or property.
 >

 ## # Common issues

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzM0NTU0OTgsLTUxMjk0NTY0MCwtMT
+eyJoaXN0b3J5IjpbMjg5MjcxMDAsLTUxMjk0NTY0MCwtMTkyMT
-kyMTg2OTYxMiwxNTQyNjUwMjE0LDMzMzE3MDU4MiwtMjk2Mzcz
+g2OTYxMiwxNTQyNjUwMjE0LDMzMzE3MDU4MiwtMjk2MzczNDQy
-NDQyLC0xOTg2NTUxMjcyLC0xNTYyMjcwNTg0LC0xMjg4NjI3OD
+LC0xOTg2NTUxMjcyLC0xNTYyMjcwNTg0LC0xMjg4NjI3ODY2LC
-Y2LC0xODIxMDgwMDI2LC0yODI3MzE5ODksLTEwNDMyNTEzMDUs
+0xODIxMDgwMDI2LC0yODI3MzE5ODksLTEwNDMyNTEzMDUsLTIw
-LTIwOTMzOTE4MjgsNTg4MTQyMDk0LC0xMDA3NDM2Mzk1LC0xOD
+OTMzOTE4MjgsNTg4MTQyMDk0LC0xMDA3NDM2Mzk1LC0xODY1MD
-Y1MDMxNjQ0LC0xMTk2NzE0NzM2LC04NjA1NzAwODcsMTQ2OTcy
+MxNjQ0LC0xMTk2NzE0NzM2LC04NjA1NzAwODcsMTQ2OTcyNzkw
-NzkwOF19
+OF19
 -->